LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/creating-user-model/_index.md

 ```java
 private static final BCryptPasswordEncoder encoder = new BCryptPasswordEncoder();
 ```

+Add the above line of code to your `User` class.

 In the constructor, we can use `encoder` to create a hash from the given password: